-Whilst Option 1 is not considered to be a realistic option in the context of delivering the current Birmingham Development Plan, the Option was the strategy of the Preferred Option Document and is used as a reference point for the consideration of alternatives which could meet the requirement to provide for the projected growth of the City's population.
-Key sustainability issues associated with this option centre on the failure to provide for objectively assessed housing and employment needs, which in the context of latest projections, can only be met through additional development to that originally proposed on brownfield land within the current urban area.
+Whilst Option 1 on its own cannot deliver the current Birmingham Development Plan, the Option was the strategy of the Preferred Option Document4 and is used as a reference point for the consideration of alternatives which could meet the requirement to provide for the projected growth of the City's population.
+Key sustainability issues associated with this option centre on the failure to provide for objectively assessed housing and employment needs.
+In light of the latest population projections these can only be met through additional development to that originally proposed which was only on brownfield land within the current urban area.

-3.1.2 Option 2: Accommodate additional projected growth within the urban area
+Option 2: Accommodate additional projected growth within the urban area